Jak X: Combat Racing: Plot

 As the final race approaches, GT Blitz enters as a mystery racer for Mizo's team.
 Keira finally jumps into the race as well.
 Jak completes and wins the Kras City Grand Championship.
 Blitz angrily storms over to Rayn claiming she cheated before revealing himself to be Mizo.
 After being subsequently exposed by Pecker, Mizo then steals the antidote and drives off with Jak in pursuit.
 Jak manages to damage Mizo's car enough that he ends up in a fiery crash.
 As Jak retrieves the antidote, Mizo mentions his father's "sick" love of racing and how his father's neglect to his family in the name of the sport caused his family to strive to own all of it, to the point that Mizo murdered his father.
-As Jak walks away, Mizo takes a shot at Jak by noting his habit of "Leaving people to die," referencing when Jak left Krew to die in Jak II and left a deceased Damas behind in Jak 3.
-Jak responds with "You get used to it," before Mizo's car explodes, killing him.
+Mizo taunts the indifferent Jak before his car explodes, killing him.

-Jak and the team celebrate with drinks at a bar where Samos acknowledges Keira's good driving indicating that he has accepted that she has grown up.
-Rayn bids the team farewell, but leaves a figment of Krew's video diary which Daxter activates, presenting a hologram of Krew telling Rayn how to pour the wine to avoid being poisoned and outlining his plan for his family to become the top crime family in the region.
-This reveals Rayn to be even more rotten and manipulative than her father, and shows that she had been lying to and using the team the whole time.
-Rayn drives away calling her associates for a crime family meeting, claiming herself as the one in charge.
-She also tells her associates to spare Jak's team.
-Regardless, Jak and the team continue to celebrate, and Jak and Keira finally share a kiss at Daxter's encouragement to which he remarks, "Now that's what I call a photo finish!"
+Jak and the team celebrate with drinks at a bar where Samos commends Keira's driving.
+Rayn bids the team farewell, but leaves behind a figment of Krew's video diary revealing Rayn's complicity: she knew about the poison and orchestrated events to secure her family’s dominance in Kras’s criminal underworld, ensuring her own safety.
+In a phone call, Rayn spares Jak and his friends, acknowledging their bond but hinting at future distance.
+Choosing not to pursue her, Jak and the team continue to celebrate, and Jak and Keira finally share a kiss at Daxter's encouragement to which he remarks, "Now that's what I call a photo finish!"